Artificial Intelligence

 Share this post:

-Many thanks to, Dr Roushanak Rahmat, Hywel Evans, Joe Douglas, Dr Nicole Mather for their review feedback and contributions to this paper.
+Many thanks to, Dr. Roushanak Rahmat, Hywel Evans, Joe Douglas, Dr. Nicole Mather and Russ Latham for their review feedback and contributions in this paper.

 Introduction